Historic roads and trails: Scotland

-In Aberdeenshire, Scotland, ancient tracks include the Causey Mounth, an ancient drovers' road over the coastal fringe of the Grampian Mountains and Elsick Mounth, which was one of the few means of traversing the Grampian Mounth area in prehistoric and medieval times.
+In Aberdeenshire, Scotland, ancient tracks include the Elsick Mounth, which was one of the few means of traversing the Grampian Mounth area in prehistoric and medieval times, and the Causey Mounth, an ancient drovers' road over the coastal fringe of the Grampian Mountains.
 Roman legions marched along the Elsick Mounth.

 Roman Britain

-In Roman Britain, many trackways were built upon by the Romans to form the foundations for their roads.
-Prior to this, people used trackways to travel between settlements but this was unsuitable for the swift movement of troops and equipment.
+In Roman Britain, there is evidence that trackways were sometimes built upon by the Romans to form the foundations for their roads.
 Mastiles Lane was a Roman marching road and later an important route for monks leading sheep from Fountains Abbey to summer pasture on higher ground.
 Also known as the Old Monks' Road, this is now a Dales walking track.

 Ley lines

 The existence of ley lines and their relationship with ancient trackways was first suggested in 1921 by the amateur archaeologist Alfred Watkins, in his books Early British Trackways and The Old Straight Track.
 Watkins theorized that these alignments were created for ease of overland trekking on ancient trackways during neolithic times and had persisted in the landscape over millennia.